An Efficient, Reliable and Observable Collective Communication Library in Large-scale GPU Training Clusters: Background and Motivation

-In CC scenario, RNIC port downs can lead to severer performance drops than traditional workloads.
-This is because a CC completion depends on whether each participating node within the group performs the CC operation successfully.
-If a port down happens, the affected node fails to send data to its subsequent node via inter-host networks, which results in stragglers and suspension of the CC operation, and even crash of the entire LLM training by timeout exceptions.
+In LLM training, link failures can lead to stragglers and suspension of the CC operation, and even crash of the entire training process by timeout exceptions.
+Despite the severe impact, mitigating link failures is typically straightforward, involving simple actions such as reseating optical modules or resetting RNIC driver.
+Unlike GPU failures, link failures do not require node isolation, theoretically allowing the original communication groups to remain intact.
 Nevertheless, NCCL lacks a built-in mechanism to tolerate the potential downs of RNIC ports, which introduces much time \& financial costs and GPU wastes to restart the training.
 Therefore, our customers are seeking a lightweight fault tolerance mechanism to resist frequent RNIC port downs.

-\textbf{Transient network anomaly monitor.} CC operations usually involves both computation and communication, and anomalies may occur in either phase.
-Nevertheless, regardless of where the anomaly originates, it ultimately manifests as a bandwidth drop.
-This not only complicates the difficulty to localize the root cause, but also makes the networking team usually blamed as the source of issues, despite the underlying cause potentially residing outside the networks.
-It becomes urgent and necessary to provide an effective monitor to localize potential network anomalies, and to assist the networking team in demonstrating their innocence.